 - Lotte Mikkelsen, Laughter Ambassador and Laughter Yoga Master Trainer in the UK

 I collaborate with many Laughter Colleagues and can direct you to them if you have a special request that I am unable to meet.

 I love what I do because of the change I experience instantly in myself and the people I have the privilege to share Laughter Yoga with in workplaces, homes, training venues, festivals, indoors as well as outdoors.

 What is Laughter Yoga?

 Laughter Yoga is a fantastic way of keeping fit and healthy whilst having fun.

 It all started in a park in Mumbai in 1995 with just 5 participants, and now there are thousands of Laughter Clubs in more than hundred countries around the world – just showing the need to laugh more.

-Laughter Yoga celebrated 20 years anniversary in 2015 and tens of thousands of individuals have benefited from this practice all over the world.
+Laughter Yoga celebrated 25 years anniversary in 2020 and throughout all these years tens of thousands of individuals have benefited from this practice all over the world.